hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 * `health_check_id` - (Optional) The health check the record should be associated with.
 * `alias` - (Optional) An alias block.
 Conflicts with `ttl` & `records`.
   [Documented below](#alias).
+* `cidr_routing_policy` - (Optional) A block indicating a routing policy based on the IP network ranges of requestors.
+Conflicts with any other routing policy.
+[Documented below](#cidr-routing-policy).
 * `failover_routing_policy` - (Optional) A block indicating the routing behavior when associated health check fails.
 Conflicts with any other routing policy.
 [Documented below](#failover-routing-policy).
 * `geolocation_routing_policy` - (Optional) A block indicating a routing policy based on the geolocation of the requestor.
 Conflicts with any other routing policy.
 [Documented below](#geolocation-routing-policy).
 * `latency_routing_policy` - (Optional) A block indicating a routing policy based on the latency between the requestor and an AWS region.
 Conflicts with any other routing policy.
 [Documented below](#latency-routing-policy).